 Arnold Schwarzenegger had to gain 90 pounds of bodyweight to take his arms from 15 inches when he was 15 to almost 20 inches when he was 19.

 The skinnier you are, and the faster your metabolism is, you might need 6000 to 8000 calories a day and 250 to 300 grams of protein a day to gain weight.
 If you find gaining even one pound of bodyweight a difficult task, you don’t have to worry about adding body fat by eating calorie dense foods.
 Restricting fats for an ectomorph only restricts growth and gains in bodyweight.

-My friend Roger Stewart, a former top competitor in the NPC, once told me he only gained muscular bodyweight when he ate two pounds of red meat a day and either a gallon of cream or a gallon of ice cream (along with other foods).
+My friend Roger Stewart, a former top competitor in the NPC, once told me he only gained muscular bodyweight when he ate two pounds of red meat a day and either a gallon of cream (along with other foods).
 He told me, “Greg, if I ate like a typical bodybuilder—egg whites, tuna in water, chicken breasts, baked potato, rice, and raw or steamed vegetables—I would blow away in the wind because I would be so skinny.”